MySQL

 debezium.poll.interval.ms: 50

-• debezium.max.queue.size: Specifies the maximum number of records in the blocking queue.
-This queue holds events that Debezium reads from the database before writing them downstream.
-Default: 8192.
+• debezium.max.queue.size: The maximum number of records that the blocking queue can hold.
+When Debezium reads an event stream from the database, it places the events in a blocking queue before writing them downstream.
+The default value is 8192.

-• debezium.max.batch.size: Specifies the maximum number of events the connector processes per iteration.
-Default: 2048.
+• debezium.max.batch.size: The maximum number of events that the connector processes in each iteration.
+The default value is 2048.

 CREATE TABLE mysql_source (...)
 WITH (